Artorias718/Pact/README.md

 # Pact tests

-Implementation of tests for API contracts based on Pact between the Entando App Builder Application (Consumer) and the Entando MAPP Engine Application (Provider).
+Implementation of contract tests with Pact between the Entando App Builder Application (Consumer) and the Entando MAPP Engine Application (Provider).

 ## Getting Started